 For many years, Borderline Personality Disorder was viewed as untreatable and those suffering were given few options.
 This is not the case.
 There are many ways to treat BPD both psychiatrically and with therapy.
 Those suffering with BPD and substance abuse or other psychological disorders can find effective clinical treatment.

-If you have a teen or adolescent who is struggling with addiction or Borderline Personality Disorder and are looking for treatment programs for teen substance abuse we can offer support.
+If you have a young adult who is struggling with addiction or Borderline Personality Disorder and are looking for treatment programs for young adult substance abuse we can offer support.
 We are here to help you and your child.